VirtusLab/scala-cli/website/docs/input.md

 sidebar_position: 3
 ---

-The `scala` CLI commands accept input in a number of ways, most notably:
+The `scala-cli` CLI commands accept input in a number of ways, most notably:
 - as `.scala` files
 - as one or several directories, containing Scala sources
 - as URLs, pointing to Scala sources